-Policy Implications The Chairperson, Deputy Chairperson(s) and Committee members will have a key and lead roles to play in leading strategic planning, in accordance with recognised good practice in corporate governance.
-Financial Implications The appointment of a Chairperson, Deputy Chairperson(s) and Committee members will have positive impact on SEStran's internal audit and governance scrutiny processes and our statutory duties.
-Equalities Implications The Chairperson, Deputy Chairperson(s) and Committee members will have a key and lead roles to play in leading strategic planning on this issue and also ensuring that the Board has the balance of skills appropriate to direct business, in accordance with recognised good practice in corporate governance and our statutory duties.
-Climate Change Implications The Chairperson, Deputy Chairperson(s) and Committee members will have a key and lead role to play in leading the Board's approach to strategic planning on this issue where we have statutory duties.
+Policy Implications The Chairperson, Deputy Chairperson(s) and Committee members will have key and lead roles to play in leading strategic planning, in accordance with recognised good practice in corporate governance.
+Financial Implications The appointment of a Chairperson, Deputy Chairperson(s) and Committee members will have positive impact on SEStran's internal audit and governance scrutiny processes and on statutory duties.
+Equalities Implications The Chairperson, Deputy Chairperson(s) and Committee members will have key and lead roles to play in leading strategic planning on this issue and also ensuring that the Board has the balance of skills appropriate to direct business, in accordance with recognised good practice in corporate governance and SEStran's statutory duties.
+Climate Change Implications The Chairperson, Deputy Chairperson(s) and Committee members will have key and lead roles to play in leading the Board's approach to strategic planning on this issue.